1966 United Kingdom general election: Background

 Prior to the 1966 general election, Labour had performed poorly in local elections in 1965, and lost a by-election, cutting their majority to just two.
 Shortly after the local elections, the leader of the Conservative Party Alec Douglas-Home was replaced by Edward Heath in the 1965 leadership election.

 Despite setbacks and a small majority, Labour believed it had an advantage due to the disorientation from the change of leadership at the Conservative Party, the improvement of economic conditions under its brief government, and a victory at the 1966 Kingston upon Hull North by-election.
 The Conservatives had not had much time to prepare their campaign, although it was more professional than previously.
 There had been little time for Heath to become well known among the British public, having led the party for just eight months before the election.
 For the Liberal Party, money was an issue: two elections in the space of just two years had left the party in a tight financial position and had to field fewer candidates.
 Labour ran its campaign with the slogan "You know Labour government works" and avoided commenting on controversial issues such as European integration, trade unions, and nationalisation.

+Wilson scheduled speeches around the BBC 8:50 pm news bulletin.
+As the network broadcast his speeches live, an aide told him when he appeared on camera.
+Wilson immediately spoke the message he wanted viewers to hear without transition from where he was in the speech, mystifying the local audience.
+BBC began recording his speeches for later broadcast; a member of the Board of Governors of the BBC said "We couldn't tolerate this news editing by the Prime Minister".

 The election night was broadcast live on the BBC, was presented by Cliff Michelmore, Ian Trethowan, Robin Day, Robert McKenzie and David Butler.
 The election was replayed on the BBC Parliament channel on the 40th anniversary of the event, and again in 2016 to mark the 50th anniversary of the election.
 Alastair Burnet hosted ITN's coverage.

 Although the BBC's telecast was in black and white, a couple of colour television cameras were placed in the BBC election studio at Television Centre to allow CBS's Charles Collingwood and NBC's David Brinkley to file live reports from that studio by satellite and in colour for their respective networks' evening news programmes (which were transmitted at 11:30 pm British time, 6:30 pm Eastern Standard Time).